Should I customize my Shopify website? Undoubtedly, this is a question I am asked frequently.

 Here is more if you need convincing – 38% of your viewers will not continue engaging with your store if they don’t find the layout or the content attractive.
 Now you know why the layout of your store is important.

 A theme is a plug-and-play feature that makes it easier for businesses to customize their online stores.
 Shopify themes are a bunch of files that allow businesses to control the look and features on their website.
-You should select a theme that most matches your brand and business-specific functionalities.
+You should select a theme that most match your brand and business-specific functionalities.

 - Step 1: Open your Shopify Admin Panel